teidenzero/recipe_flow/docs/Overview.md

 - Search by name (dropdown of up to 50 Open Food Facts matches with calories and serving units).
 - Fetch by barcode for a direct match.
-- Apply a result, which is then scaled to the node’s `amount` using unit conversion logic in `utils/unitConversion.js`.
+- Apply a result, which is then scaled to the node's `amount` using unit conversion logic in `utils/unitConversion.js`.

 Detailed instructions live in [docs/NutritionLookup.md](./NutritionLookup.md).

+## 7. Nutrition Propagation

+Once nutrition is attached to ingredients, `computeNodeNutrition` (in `utils/graphUtils.js`) propagates macro totals through the graph:

+- Ingredient macros are scaled according to edge `useAmount` values (with unit conversion) before flowing into step nodes.
+- Step nodes aggregate the scaled macros from all incoming edges, exposing the sum via `data.computedNutrition`.
+- Output nodes accumulate macros from every upstream branch, enabling the UI to display total calories, protein, fat, and carbs for the final dish.

+`InnerApp.jsx` stores the computed totals on each node so that `StepNode` and `OutputNode` components can render the values in real time.

-## 7. Validation & Simulation
+## 8. Validation & Simulation

-- `validateGraph(nodes, edges)` – Ensures every output has inputs, ingredient nodes have no incoming edges, steps have at least one input, and no cycles exist (via `topologicalSort`).
+- `validateGraph(nodes, edges)` - Ensures every output has inputs, ingredient nodes have no incoming edges, steps have at least one input, and no cycles exist (via `topologicalSort`).
-- `simulateExecute(nodes, edges)` – Traverses the DAG in topological order, generating human-readable steps.
+- `simulateExecute(nodes, edges)` - Traverses the DAG in topological order, generating human-readable steps.
 Ingredient labels and edge `useAmount` data feed into the output text.

 These functions are used by UI buttons and can be reused in future automation (e.g., exporting to PDF).

-## 8. Import/Export Format
+## 9. Import/Export Format

 `utils/recipeIO.js` defines the JSON schema: